Umuzi-org/tech-department/content/department-processes/code-review/_index.md

 - keeps track of excuses for late submissions and acts with good judgment
 - can adjust deadlines if needed.
 MUST tell the project owner about any adjustments
 - issues verbal warnings for late submissions (fills out the [verbal warning form](https://forms.gle/n41VC1PDyuGPakG79) as needed)
-- keeps track of who needs to be reviewed and makes sure the tech department actually hits code review targets and timelines.
-This means:
-- making sure any

 ### junior reviewers: